NextronSystems/aurora-agent-manual/usage/performance-tuning.rst

   The schema for these sources is: ``WinEventLog:Provider/Channel?Options``

-  Channel and options are optional and add further restrictions on events from the channel that are requested.
+  Channels and options are optional and add further restrictions on events from the channels that are requested.
   A full list of Eventlog channels on a system can be found using the Event Viewer.
 A full list of ETW providers on a system can be found using e.g. https://github.com/zodiacon/EtwExplorer.